 Make an Impact in Eastern North Carolina

 Eastern North Carolina is one of the original Teach For America sites.
 TFA has been a presence in the region since 1990.
-The need in the rural region is great: Today, 25 percent of children in the state—over 500,000 in number—live in poverty, and the rural communities of Eastern North Carolina are home to the highest concentrations of impoverished families.
+The need in the rural region is great: Nearly 500,000 children in the state live in poverty, and the rural communities of Eastern North Carolina are home to the highest concentrations of impoverished families.

 As a corps member, you’ll teach students in high-need schools across the 12 counties that make up the region, working alongside fellow corps members and TFA alumni who are serving in schools and hold district leadership roles.
 Teach For America places corps members in clusters across 11 public school districts across the region, as well as in four public charter schools.